weleoka/TaIT_VT19_uppg3/README.md

 Linux just execute the whole thing with `./ct`, which is short for compile_and_test.
 Windows `ct.bat`.

+## Current situation
+When running the JUnitParams test I get the ollowing error: `java.lang.IllegalArgumentException: Cannot parse parameters.
+Did you use ',' or '|' as column separator? #Social Security Number;Income;Study pace;Completion ratio`

+And with the other JUnit4 test It seems to be 0 lines read rom the CSV.

+And when runnign on the commandline the folloing is happening: `./src/main/ltu/CSVReaderImpl.java:5: error: package com.opencsv does not exist`.
+This is perhaps caused by a strange format to the jar which the IDE can handle but javac on its own does not.

 ## Empty Unit tests
 Not counting empty unit tests towards overall overage.
 If the test method is empty then why should that count towards coverage in test coverage reports?
 They are actually not testing anything!